ABOUT CÓRTEX FRONTAL

 Mercedes Vidal-Abarca

-(Vitoria, Spain) After living and studying in several countries since the age of 18, she arrived in Portugal in 2008 where she studied fine arts at SBA, Arco and MArt.
+(Vitoria, Spain) After living and studying in several countries since the age of 18, she settled in Portugal in 2008, where she pursued Fine Arts studies at SBA and Arco.

 Nuno Félix da Costa